The Truth About Who's Responsible For Our Massive Budget Deficit

 This is a tougher question.

-We know WHAT is responsible: The combination of tax cuts, weak government revenues (tax receipts), and a vast increase in government spending.
+We know WHAT is responsible: The combination of weak government revenues (tax receipts) and a vast increase in government spending.

 But figuring out WHO to blame is a more subjective exercise.